 Finally!
 You did it!
 Your app is done and ready to conquer the market.
 But before you leave, please, make the last consideration: How will you maintain the product?
 Whatever your answer is, get ready to spend a little bit extra.

 The industry standard for software maintenance varies between 15 to 20% of app’s development price.
-Meaning, you can develop another app over 5 next years for the money you spend for maintenance.
+Meaning, you can develop another app over 5 next years for the money you spend on maintenance.

 How can that possibly happen?
-To sort thing out we need to answer three questions.
+To sort things out we need to answer three questions.
 What does maintenance include?
 Who can perform maintenance?
 How does maintenance work?

 Types of Web & Mobile App Development Maintenance

 We divide all maintenance services into three broad groups: Updates & Enhancements; Monitoring Services; Client Support & Integration Services.
-Adding to this operating expenses.
+Adding to these operating expenses.

 Mobile & Web App OPEX: